Energy saving advice tips

 Gas heater – Gas has a very high water vapour content in the burnt fumes, and it doesn’t matter whether we are talking about natural gas, propane or Calor.
 If you have ever put your hand in front of a central heating exhaust you will know what I mean, after just a few seconds your hand it literally damp.

 A very good and cheap alternative to a small heater is actually a desiccant dehumidifier.
 During the winter months in the UK condensation and humidity rises.
 Not only will a 350W dehumidifier be economical to run in comparison to a heater but it will also make the air drier and warmer, (see my page on the best dehumidifiers liked at the bottom of the page).
 Please take note, heat produced from a dehumidifier is a slow gentle contribution to existing heat, not an instant boost for warming hands and toes.

 Is it cheaper to leave the central heating on 24 hours a day ?

 Let’s finish with this old bone on contention.
-I’ve got to be honest I did search the internet for a definitive answer to this and I couldn’t find one.
+I’ve got to be honest I did search the internet for a definitive answer to this and I couldn’t find one, although this websites thoughts are close to my findings.
 I searched really hard too because I practise leaving the central heating on low by putting the wireless thermostat on top of the radiator when I’m at work in the coldest parts of winter.
-The Government, the energy saving trust, and some money saving websites state that switching the heating off when you’re out is the best solution, but don’t back this up with any real world tests or data, so for me it’s hearsay or at best a guess, sorry.

 The truth is the average home is quite a complicated place, no winter is the same, no outside weather is the same, and the levels of internal / external humidity and damp change from house to house, as well as from region to region.
 Not to mention the number of people in a home, the construction of it, how much moisture they produce and so on… How anyone will ever produce definite data on this I don’t know, it would be a nightmare undertaking.